Ahaan: Release

-Critical Reception
+Critical reception

 Ahaan was acclaimed by critics with particular praise for the direction and performances.

-Sreeparna Sengupta of Times of India gave the film a rating of 3.5/5 stars and praised the film, remarking 'Nikhil Pherwani, who has scripted and directed Ahaan, infuses the film's narrative with a warm energy, even as he brings to light the life, limitations and aspirations of a person with Down Syndrome.
+Sreeparna Sengupta of Times of India gave the film a rating of 3.5/5 stars and praised the film, remarking 'Nikhil Pherwani, who has scripted and directed Ahaan, infuses the film's narrative with a warm energy, even as he brings to light the life, limitations and aspirations of a person with Down syndrome.
 And to the filmmaker's credit, he does this without getting preachy and with a lot of empathy.

-Saibal Chatterjee of NDTV wrote: The director deserves a pat on the back for not casting a regular actor in the role of a character with Down Syndrome.
+Saibal Chatterjee of NDTV wrote: The director deserves a pat on the back for not casting a regular actor in the role of a character with Down syndrome.
 That would have been the easy way out.
 But it would have been far less effective.

 Udita Jhunjhunwala of Scroll wrote, 'A well-paced, if unsubtle, narrative, Ahaan is an optimistic, feelgood film that genially works towards normalising mental development disabilities and mental health issues.'

-Anna MM Vetticad of Firstpost gave it 3.5/5 stars and wrote, 'This entertaining, insightful film is poignant precisely because it does not set out to be a tearjerker.
+Anna M. M. Vetticad of Firstpost gave it 3.5/5 stars and wrote, 'This entertaining, insightful film is poignant precisely because it does not set out to be a tearjerker.
 This and the casting are what make it a landmark in Indian cinema.